-Semillon, is easy to grow.
-It’s major fault is interestingly, its best loved virtue.
+Semillon, is a fairly easy grape to grow.
+Its major fault is interestingly its best-loved virtue.
 Semillon is prone to developing rot.
-This is a good thing because Semillon is especially susceptible to being struck by botrytis.
-Known as noble rot.
+This particular rot is a good thing because Semillon is especially susceptible to being struck by botrytis, also known as noble rot.

 The magic of Semillon takes place due to botrytis.
-When a grape is attacked by this rot, the berries are consumed by the development of rot.
+When a grape is attacked by this rot, the berries are consumed by the development of the rot.
 They shrivel on the vine.
-Sugar levels ratchet up and as the grapes dry and lose water, they become incredibly concentrated with sweet fruit, roasted nut and honey coated, tropical flavors.
+Sugar levels ratchet up and as the grapes continue to dry and lose water, they become incredibly concentrated with sweet fruit, roasted nut and honey coated, tropical flavors.

 It inhabited 90% of all of South Africa’s vineyards.
 As a point of reference, today, the grape covers about 1% of South Africa’s vineyards.
 To combat the loss of the vines and the ever decreasing amount of clones available, in 2008, a group of seventeen different Bordeaux wine producers agreed to form a cooperative that focused on growing their own Semillon clones.